MicroEJ/docs/Trainings/trainingSdkBasics.rst

 What you will learn:

-- Building a MICROEJ VEE Port.
+- Understand the VEE Port concepts
-- Developing and running a Java Application.
+- Create and run your first application project with MICROEJ SDK
+- Learn how to configure your Application Project
-- Editing Front Panel Files.
+- Use a Front Panel project
+- Get an overview of MICROEJ SDK Development Tools
-- Calling C functions from Java.
+- Call a C function from Managed Code
-- Creating custom Foundation Libraries.
-- Managing Multithreading with SNI.
+- Blink an LED from Managed Code

 Intended Audience
 =================